Natural History (Pliny): Medieval Vetustiores

-It was probably copied directly from an exemplar written in italic uncil script, requiring the Northumbrian scribe to devise new spacing and punctuation.
-The Naturalis Historia was possibly known to Aldhelm and certainly to Bede, in contrast to the palimseted fates of the earlier continental manuscripts.
-Through Alcuin's role in the Carolingian Renaissance, VLF 4 is thought to have been brought to the Frankish court at Aachen around 796 AD, perhaps as a learning aid.
+It was probably copied directly from an exemplar written in italic uncial script, requiring the Northumbrian scribe to devise new spacing and punctuation.
+The Naturalis Historia was possibly known to Aldhelm and certainly to Bede, in contrast to the palimpsested fates of the earlier continental manuscripts.
+Through Alcuin's role in the Carolingian Renaissance, VLF 4 is thought to have been brought to the Frankish court at Aachen around AD 796, perhaps as a learning aid.
 However it ultimately did not spawn any surviving copies.